mattmassicotte/swift-evolution/proposals/0NNN-awaitable-assignment.md

 The property cannot be mutated directly, but a trivial wrapper function can?
 Why is this?
-A programmer enountering this would have to do considerable research to learn this is actually about a potentially problematic pattern and not just a syntatic limitation.
+A programmer encountering this would have to do considerable research to learn this is actually about a potentially problematic pattern and not just a syntactic limitation.
 Worse, it could foster confusion around the concept of isolation, because it strongly implies that mutation specifically is special in some way.